girlguidinghertfordshire/ggherts/_events/2024-04-28-brownies-rangers-activity-day.md.md

     location:
         - Buckinghamshire
 ---
+**Please note that bookings for this event have now closed and tickets allocated.**

+**If you have any queries in relation to this activity day please email <events@girlguidinghertfordshire.org.uk>**

 Help us celebrate 110 years of Guiding in Hertfordshire at one of our county activity days being held at PACCAR Scout camp to mark the occasion.

 This Sunday is for **Brownies** and **Rangers** only and will include at least 1 instructor led activity plus lots of other activity bases.